qfwc258/circuidipity/content/2014-08-31-modify-the-default-boot-order-in-grub.rst

     GRUB_DEFAULT="Advanced options for Debian GNU/Linux>Debian GNU/Linux, with Linux 3.13-1-amd64"

-Run ``update-grub`` to generate a new config and reboot.
+Run ``sudo update-grub`` to generate a new config and reboot.
 At the GRUB splash screen the ``Advanced options for Debian GNU`` menu will be the new default and the designated kernel will load.

 Happy hacking!